U.S. flag

 Treatment

 For many women, cystitis is a one-time unpleasant issue.
-For others, it's a recurrent bigger problem.
+For others, it's a recurrent bothersome problem.
 Antibiotics usually help to relieve acute cystitis quite fast and shorten the duration of the disease.
 But you don't always need to take antibiotics.
 Uncomplicated cystitis clears up in 30 to 50 out of 100 women within one week even if they don't use antibiotics – and not using antibiotics generally isn't expected to result in complications.
 If someone has complicated cystitis, though, it will definitely have to be treated with antibiotics.
 You can talk to your doctor about whether it makes sense for you to use antibiotics.

 If you have mild to moderate symptoms, you can use painkillers like acetaminophen (paracetamol) or ibuprofen instead.
 They can relieve the pain until the body has fought off the bacteria itself.
 There are also some household remedies that are believed to help – such as drinking a lot of fluids and applying heat.